L3gomancer/SomeBashScripts/README.md

-# SomeBashScripts
+# Some Bash Scripts

-A few scripts for general purpose
+A few Bash scripts.
+Descriptions in comments.